-rqlite has been run through Jepsen-style testing.
-You can read about it here.
+You do not need to know the information on this page to use rqlite well, it’s mostly for advanced users. rqlite has also been run through Jepsen-style testing.
+You can read about that here.

-- The node, while still part of the cluster, has fallen behind the Leader in terms of updates to its underlying database.
+- The node that received your request , while still part of the cluster, has fallen behind the Leader in terms of updates to its underlying database.

 - The node is no longer part of the cluster, and has stopped receiving Raft log updates.

 This is why rqlite offers selectable read consistency levels of weak (the default), strong, and none.
 Each is explained below, and examples of each are shown at the end of this page.

 Weak consistency is used if you don’t specify any level.

 Weak instructs the node receiving the read request to check that it is the Leader, before querying the local SQLite file.
 Checking Leader state only involves checking state local to the node, so is very fast.
 There is, however, a very small window of time (milliseconds by default) during which the node may return stale data if a Leader-election is in progress.
 This is because after the local Leader check, but before the local SQLite database is read, another node could be elected Leader and make changes to the cluster.
 As result the node may not be quite up-to-date with the rest of cluster.

 If the node determines it is not the Leader, the node will transparently forward the request to the Leader, which will in turn perform a Weak read of its database.
 The node then waits for the response from the Leader, and then returns that response to the client.